dev-lester/dev-lester/README.md

 ### Hi there 👋
 - # 💫 About Me:
-- 🔭 I’m currently working as a Software Developer @MaxwealthInfinity
+- 🔭 I’m currently working as a Software Developer @epon-digital
 - 🌱 I’m currently learning Vuejs, Vuex, Nuxtjs, API Integration
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with AI/Machine Learning